thingsboard/thingsboard.github.io/docs/reference/performance-tools.md

  * Easy setup of load scenarios.
  * [**Scalability**](http://gatling.io/docs/2.2.2/cookbook/scaling_out.html) of simulations.

 Unfortunately Gatling.io framework doesn’t support MQTT protocol out-of-the-box.
-At the same time Gatling is an open-source framework and we have found an unofficial MQTT plugin.
+At the same time, Gatling is an open-source framework and we have found an unofficial MQTT plugin.

 #### Gatling MQTT Plugin

 [**Gatling-MQTT**](https://github.com/mnogu/gatling-mqtt) plugin was developed by [**Muneyuki Noguchi**](https://github.com/mnogu) and at the moment it is hosted on GitHub under Apache 2.0 License.
 We have started implementation of Thingsboard performance testing project using Gatling and Gatling-MQTT plugin.
-Some time later we have realized that plugin doesn’t support scenarios that we would like to verify and the behaviour of default scenario is not something that we have expected.
+Sometime later we have realized that plugin doesn’t support scenarios that we would like to verify and the behaviour of the default scenario is not something that we have expected.

-The problem with the default scenario of the unofficial Gatling-MQTT plugin is that each time when some data is published, client waits for reply from server and sends MQTT disconnect.
+The problem with the default scenario of the unofficial Gatling-MQTT plugin is that each time when some data is published, a client waits for reply from server and sends MQTT disconnect.
 So, the message sequence looks like this:

 ![image](/images/reference/performance-tools/connect-publish-disconnect.png)